-The USB storage port lets you add an external USB drive to your network and share files at home or over the Internet.
+The USB port lets you add an external USB drive to your network and share files at home or over the Internet.
+You can also connect a USB printer and share it across your network.

 Home theater ready

 Bring the ultimate entertainment experience to your home by connecting computers, Internet-ready TVs, game consoles, media players, and more to your wireless network and the Internet.
 Simultaneous dual-band N and QoS traffic prioritization technology delivers maximum speed and performance so you can enjoy fast downloads, smooth video and music streaming, and reliable gaming and VoIP.